m4con/100DaysOfCode/R1Log.md

 **Today's Progress**:

 * Write Summary about "What is an API-Gateway"
-* Working on Typescript Project.
+* Working on TypeScript Project.
 * Going to more advanced stuff (Union Types, Literal Types, Function Types)

 **Thoughts:**